fin-hypergrid/core/README.md

 * events should work for mobile
 * add ink effects
 * Test suite for all components and upstream dependency projects
-* Continued bug-fixing, refactoring, documentation and cleanup of the existing code base
 * Hover event support
 * Tooltip support
 * context menu support